Rathinavelkumar/learn-python/docs/python_operators.md

 ## **Comparison operators**
 Comparison operators are used to check for relations between the operands

-    #Equal Opeartor
+    #Equal Operator
     num1, num2 = 50, 50
     if num1==num2: print("Equal")

-    #Not Equal Operatior
+    #Not Equal Operator
     num1, num2 = 50, 100
     if num1!=num2: print("Not Equal")